PowerShell/platyPS/CONTRIBUTING.md

 ##### Example `New-MarkdownHelp`

-User creates a platyPS markdown for the first time for the command
+A user creates a platyPS Markdown for the first time with `New-MarkdownHelp`:

 ```
-New-MarkdownHelp -command New-MyCommandHelp
+New-MarkdownHelp -Command New-MyCommandHelp
 ```

-Under the hood, following tranformations happens
+Under the hood, the following tranformations happen:

 [MAML XML file] --> [Help Object + Get-Command object] --> [MAML Model] --> [Markdown file]

-# Making a release
+# Making a new release

 1. Make sure that `CHANGELOG.md` is up-to-date, move section from `UNRELEASED` to new section `<release name>`.
 1. Make sure platyPS help itself (content in .\docs folder) is up to date.
    `Update-MarkdownHelp -Path .\docs` should result in no changes.
 1. From master, tag the release.
 1. Push tag to GitHub.
-1. Find the corresponding build on AppVeyor
+1. Find the corresponding build on AppVeyor.
-1. Download zip archive with the module from artifacts tab.
+1. Download ZIP archive with the module from Appveyor's Artifacts tab.
-1. Unblock the zip archive, copy content to one of the `$env:PSMODULEPATH` locations, so it's available to `Publish-Module`.
+1. Unblock the ZIP archive (`Unblock-File foo.zip`), and copy the ZIP's contents to `$env:PSMODULEPATH` so it's available to `Publish-Module`.
-1. Use `Publish-Module -RequiredVersion <version> -Verbose -NuGetApiKey $apiKey`
+1. Publish the module to the Gallery: `Publish-Module -RequiredVersion <version> -Verbose -NuGetApiKey $apiKey`.
 10. Check that https://www.powershellgallery.com/packages/platyPS/ updated.

 Congratulations!
 You just made a release.